Canada health regulator approves Pfizer’s COVID-19 vaccine

-TORONTO (AP) — Canada’s health regulator on Wednesday approved Pfizer’s COVID-19 vaccine, days ahead of possible approval in the United States.
+TORONTO (AP) — Canada’s health regulator approved Pfizer’s COVID-19 vaccine Wednesday, days ahead of possible approval in the United States, and said it hopes to start giving the shots next week.

-Health Canada posted on it is website that the vaccine made by U.S. drugmaker Pfizer and Germany’s BioNTech is authorized.
-The vaccine already has been approved by the United Kingdom and Bahrain and officials have said they expect U.S. approval within days.
+The vaccine made by U.S. drugmaker Pfizer and Germany’s BioNTech vaccine already has been authorized for use by the United Kingdom and Bahrain, and officials have said they expect the U.S. authorization within days.

-“This is a critical milestone,” Dr. Supriya Sharma, chief medical advisor at Health Canada.
+“This a momentous occasion,” said Dr. Supriya Sharma, chief medical adviser at Health Canada.
+“The geek in me is amazed.
+No one would have thought, even when we looked back at the first discovery of the virus, that less than a year later we would be authorizing and distributing a vaccine.”

-Health Canada said terms of the approval require the manufacturer to continue providing information on the safety, efficacy and quality of the vaccine.
+Health Canada said the terms of the approval require the manufacturer to continue providing information on the vaccine.

-Canada is set to receive up to 249,000 doses this month and Canadian officials expect to administer them within days.
+Canada is set to receive up to 249,000 doses this month and officials expect to start to administer 30,000 doses next week after an initial batch is shipped from Belgium on Friday.

-Britain on Tuesday began vaccinations with the shot made by Pfizer and BioNTech.

 U.S. regulators on Tuesday also released their first scientific evaluation of Pfizer’s COVID-19 vaccine and confirmed it offers strong protection.
 Vaccines are emerging from an all-out worldwide race and are reaching the market less than a year after the virus was even identified — a remarkable scientific achievement that shaved years off the usual process.